delboy1978uk/bone-http/README.md

 This package comes with two middleware classes for representing HAL links for an API.
 For a single entity, you can use the `Bone\Http\Middleware\HalEntity`, and for an array you can use the `Bone\Http\Middleware\HalCollection`.
+#### adding your own middlware to a package
+If your package class implements `Bone\Http\MiddlewareRegistrationInterface` you can return an array of middlewares and it will be added by the Bone Application to the container